Safety (gridiron football score): Scored by the offense

 In American football, if a team attempting an extra point or two-point conversion (officially known in the rulebooks as a try) scores what would normally be a safety, that attempting team is awarded one point.
 This is commonly known as a conversion safety or one-point safety.
 The first known occurrence of the conversion safety was in an NCAA University Division (now NCAA FBS) game on October 2, 1971, scored by Syracuse in a game at Indiana.
-On a failed point-after-touchdown kick, an Indiana player illegally batted the ball in the end zone (a spot foul defensive penalty).
-There are two other known occurrences of the conversion safety in Division I college football – a November 26, 2004, game in which Texas scored against Texas A&M, and the 2013 Fiesta Bowl in which Oregon scored against Kansas State.
-In both games, the point-after-touchdown kick was blocked and recovered by the defense, which then fumbled or threw the ball back into its own end zone.
+On a failed extra point attempt, an Indiana player illegally batted the ball in the end zone (a spot foul defensive penalty).
+There are two other known occurrences of the conversion safety in Division I FBS college football – a November 26, 2004, game in which Texas scored against Texas A&M, and the 2013 Fiesta Bowl in which Oregon scored against Kansas State.
+In both games, the extra point attempt was blocked and recovered by the defense, which then fumbled or threw the ball back into its own end zone.
 A conversion safety has occurred once in Division I-AA (now NCAA FCS) where Nevada scored a conversion safety against North Texas on September 21, 1991 and twice in Division II: once by Morningside College on November 9, 1996, against Northern Colorado, and once by Emory and Henry College on October 8, 2022, against University of Virginia's College at Wise.
 There are also at least four known NCAA Division III occurrences, the first being on October 20, 1990, scored by DePauw University against Anderson University; the second on October 23, 1993, scored by Salisbury State against Wesley College; the third on November 11, 2000, scored by Hamline University against St. Thomas-Minnesota, and the most recent scored by Bluffton University against Franklin College (Indiana) on November 9, 2013.
-One-point safeties have also occurred in a NAIA game and two junior college games.
+One-point safeties have also occurred in an NAIA game and two junior college games.

-No conversion safeties have been scored in the NFL since 1940, although it is now slightly more likely after the rule change in 2015 which allowed the defense to take possession and score on a conversion attempt.
+No conversion safeties have been scored in the NFL since 1940, although it is now slightly more likely after a rule change in 2015 allowed the defense to take possession and score on a conversion attempt which, like college football, awards the defense two points for returning a blocked PAT attempt, or intercepting, or returning a fumble on a 2-point conversion.

 Before 2015, the only scenario in which a one-point safety could have been scored in the NFL would have involved, on a conversion attempt in which the ball was not kicked by the offense, the defense then kicking or batting a loose ball out of its own end zone without taking possession of the ball, giving the offense a one-point safety.